 Your ideal client is that one client who has the problem you intend to solve.
 That ONE CLIENT, not two!

-Your biggest mistake as a coach would be to try to sell your services to too many people at the same time.
+Your biggest mistake as a coach would be to try to sell your services to too many people at the same time; it is not one of the smart marketing strategies your competitors use.

 Now, let us take a case study so we can create a client/customer avatar for your business, say Weight loss coaching business.